-Upgrade and replacement of aged water supply, wastewater and storm-water infrastructure; Education and awareness activities at community level to improve awareness of water conservation.
+- Diversification of water supply sources and storage types; - □ Upgrade and replacement of aged water supply, wastewater and storm-water infrastructure; - Education and awareness activities at community level to improve awareness of water conservation.

-Component 4: Awareness raising, knowledge management and communications.
+Component 4: Awareness raising, knowledge management and M & E

-In line with AF guidelines Fiji priorities 32, this component will ensure the project implementation is fully transparent, all stakeholders are informed of products and results and have access to these for replication.
+In line with AF guidelines Fiji priorities39, this component will ensure the project implementation is fully transparent, all stakeholders are informed of products and results and have access to these for replication and M & E is in compliance with AF, UN-Habitat and Fiji government standards and procedures.
 This is done through:

 - 4.1.1.
 Lessons learned and best practices regarding resilient urban community development/ housing are generated, captured and distributed to other communities, civil society, and policy-makers in government appropriate mechanisms. - 4.1.2.
-Regional Advocacy and replication
+Regional Advocacy and replication - 4.1.3.
+Community level monitoring by DNA - 4.1.4.
+Overall project monitoring and evaluation

-Lessons regarding resilient urban community development/ housing include community specific resilient housing and other infrastructure construction techniques and planning and development processes (in guidelines).
+Lessons regarding resilient urban community development/ housing include community specific resilient housing and other infrastructure construction techniques and planning and development processes (in guidelines) in combination with national policy guidance (i.e. building code and town planning).
 To maximize community ownership and awareness, communities will be involved in monitoring (besides planning and executing project activities).
 As other islands in the Pacific experience similar climate change issues, lessons will also be shared at the regional level.
 This will be done through the Pacific Urban Forum, various Regional Meetings, Regional Agencies and regional online media.